-Fundamental, physical-chemical examination of organic molecules (focused on anthropogenic pollutants) in aquatic (environmental) systems.
-Students learn to calculate and predict chemical properties that are influencing the partitioning of organic chemicals within air, water, sediments and biological systems.
+This course covers the fundamental physical-chemical examination of organic molecules (focused on anthropogenic pollutants) in aquatic (environmental) systems.
+Students learn to calculate and predict the chemical properties that are influencing the partitioning of organic chemicals within air, water, sediments and biological systems.
 This knowledge will be based on understanding intermolecular interactions and thermodynamic principles.
-Mechanisms of important thermochemical, hydrolytic, redox, and biochemical transformation reactions are also investigated, leading to the development of techniques (such as structurereactivity relationships) for assessing environmental fate or human exposure potential.
-Prerequisites: EECE 210, Chem 112A, Chem 261.
+Mechanisms of important thermochemical, hydrolytic, redox, and biochemical transformation reactions are also investigated, leading to the development of techniques (e.g., structure-reactivity relationships) for assessing environmental fate or human exposure potential.
+Prerequisites: EECE 210 or EECE 205 (or EECE 201 and EECE 203), Chem 261, or permission of instructor.